MaSoMoTr/MaSoMoTr/README.md

 - Instructions for training a DLC model can be found in [DeepLabCut repository](https://github.com/DeepLabCut/DeepLabCut)

-To track mice in new videos, a streamlit-based GUI is provided.
+To track mice in new videos, a Streamlit-based GUI is provided.
 A video tutorial for the above process is at https://youtu.be/sfZiiN_cCCw

    ```bash
    streamlit run app_markerless_mice_tracking.py -- --video=path_to_video_dir/  --background=path_to_background_image_dir/ --mrcnn_model=path_to_mrcnn_model_dir/ --dlc_project=path_to_dlc_project_dir/